The localization of orthogonal calculus with respect to homology: Polynomial functors

-\begin{prop}[{\cite[Proposition 6.5]{BO13}}] There is a model category structure on the category of orthogonal functors with weak equivalences the $T_n$-equivalences\footnote{A map $f \colon X \to Y$ is a $T_n$-equivalence if $T_n(f) \colon T_nX \to T_nY$ is a levelwise weak equivalence.} and fibrations those levelwise fibrations $f \colon X \to Y$ such the square
+\begin{prop}[{\cite[Proposition 6.5]{BO13}}] There is a model category structure on the category of orthogonal functors with weak equivalences the $T_n$-equivalences\footnote{A map $f \colon X \to Y$ is a $T_n$-equivalence if $T_n(f) \colon T_nX \to T_nY$ is a objectwise weak equivalence.} and fibrations those objectwise fibrations $f \colon X \to Y$ such the square

-is a homotopy pullback.
-This model structure is cellular, proper and topological.
-We call this the $n$-polynomial model structure and denote it by $\poly{n}(\es{J}_0, \T)$. \end{prop}
+is a homotopy pullback in the projective model structure.
+This model structure is cellular, proper and topological, and in the case of $\s$-valued orthogonal functors this model structure is spectral.
+We call this the $n$-polynomial model structure and denote it by $\poly{n}(\es{J}_0, \es{C})$. \end{prop}